 With all the recent hype around artificial intelligence, one might think that a brave new world is just around the corner.
+There are already companies like LG Networks that have acclimatized AI as a solution to customer service.
 However, the history of adoption of new technologies would suggests that it will be many decades before AI becomes an everyday reality, and indeed it may never happen, writes Dr Chris Floyd

 The rates of adoption of two other new technologies provide some evidence for my belief that new technologies are taken up at a much slower rate than is commonly thought.
 Consider carbon fibre composites were first developed in the mid 1960s, and used initially in a few specialist aerospace applications, such as missile nose cones.
 Commercial adoption was gradual, first for non-critical applications such as cowlings, then floors, and finally wings and fuselages.
 Boeing and Airbus have followed a similar time line, with composite usage rising from <5% of structural weight in 1980, to 10-15% by 1990, and around 50% today on the B787 and A350.
 Surprisingly, defence aircraft have followed a similar path, with the F22 at ~25% in 1995, and the F35 at ~35% in 2010.
 Composites have therefore taken over fifty years to go from invention to general aerospace adoption.

 The progress of digital cameras has also been slow.
 Developed by Kodak in the mid 1970s, the first prototype had ten thousand pixels and recorded the image on a cassette.
 Kodak launched the first commercial digital camera in 1991.
 By 2000, digital cameras were a commercial reality, with Nikon and Canon leading the race, doubling pixel count every two or three years to give the 36MP and 50MP cameras that are available today.
 This is slightly quicker than aerospace, but it has still taken thirty to forty years to move from the lab to widespread adoption.